risenjapanllc-rgb/RISEN-CARE/README.md

 # License

-This project is under development.
+This project is currently under development.

 ---